 If you come across any printing terms you aren’t familiar with, you can refer to our Packaging Jargon Buster here.

-To fully understand how to get the very best value for your packaging, there are a number of key concepts to understand with regard to carton and sleeve manufacture and cost.
+To fully understand how to get the very best value for your packaging, there are a number of key concepts to understand with regard to carton and sleeve manufacturing and cost.

 Some tactics to reduce your packaging costs are straightforward while others require a delve into some technical aspects of printing.